-Besides quantum computing platforms, Brendan works on problems in the philosophy of quantum theory (with Jeremy Butterfield at the University of Cambridge), single molecule biophysics (with Gavin King at the University of Missouri), as well as machine learning and machine vision (with Brianna Marsh at the University of California, San Diego).
+Besides quantum optics and computation, Brendan has worked on problems in the philosophy of quantum theory (with Jeremy Butterfield at the University of Cambridge) and single molecule biophysics (with Gavin King at the University of Missouri).
 Along with Gavin King, he invented the Hessian blob algorithm, a general-purpose machine vision algorithm which is finding applications in fields ranging from scanning probe microscopy to medical imaging.

 Honors & Awards